fseek() / ftell() / rewind() / feof()

 }

-// Use feof to confirm the loop ended at EOF (recommended: checking the return value is more reliable).
+// Use feof to confirm the loop ended at EOF (checking the return value avoids double-processing the last line).

 rewind(fp);